More than 25 million Americans have some degree of incontinence; and most suffer alone.

 Urge incontinence occurs when the muscles of the bladder contract (tighten) too much which in turn fools your brain into thinking that your bladder is full when in reality it is not.

 Unfortunately, this can happen at night too, causing frequent trips to the toilet when you’re just trying to get some beauty rest.

 What Causes Urge Incontinence?

-- Urinary Tract Infection - an infection can inflame or irritate the bladder, causing you to feel the urge to urinate frequently despite not having a full bladder.
+- Urinary tract infection (UTI) - an infection can inflame or irritate the bladder, causing you to feel the urge to urinate frequently despite not having a full bladder.

 This incontinence is a combination of stress and urge incontinence.
 This is most common in women, especially as we age, and also common in men who have had prostate surgeries.

 Its severity is affected by a combination of factors that cause both stress and urge incontinence.

 When a person knows they have to use the toilet but cannot physically get there quick enough, they often deal with functional incontinence.
 Patients with chronic pain or arthritis that slows their response time down make daily activities, like removing clothing to use the toilet, very painful.

 Functional incontinence can also occur when a brain disorder or disease, like dementia or alzheimers, makes it hard for a person to find the toilet in time.

 - Inability to get to the restroom fast enough